Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Additional Analysis

-\Cref{fig:mstar vs mbh scaling relation for different seed masses} produces the $M_* - M_{\rm BH}$ scaling relation for different seed masses, birth environments, and merger treatments.
-The effect of full merger treatment is distinguishable again for seed masses that are equal to or above $10^4 M_\odot$.
-Increase in seed mass choice boosts the importance of mergers on the trend of scaling relation.
-Smaller seed masses that were born in gas-rich environments follow local scaling relation since the growth of black hole is dominated by in-situ accretion.
+\Cref{fig:mstar vs mbh scaling relation for different seed masses} produces the $M_* - M_{\rm BH}$ scaling relation for different seed masses, halo centring methods, and merger treatments.
+The effect of full merger treatment ("\textsc{all mergers}") is distinguishable again for seed masses that are equal to or above $10^4 M_\odot$.
+The increase in seed mass boosts the importance of mergers on the $M_*-M_{\rm BH}$ scaling relation.
+The smaller seed masses that were born in gas-rich environments follow local scaling relation since the growth of the black hole is dominated by in-situ accretion.

-\Cref{fig:histogram accretion history} shows the accretion rates of the SMBHs in our sample according to our fiducial model introduced in \Cref{tab:standard values}.
-The Eddington ratio can exceed 1 at early times ($z>3$) and for low mass black holes ($<10^6$ $M_\odot$).
-More massive black holes or black holes at later times almost never grow near the Eddington rate.
-In other words, our sample can only account for super-Eddington growth in the intermediate SMBH mass regime.
-The average Eddington ratio is typically at least an order of magnitude below one and decreases with cosmic time.